zkLinkProtocol/nova-point-v2/src/adapters/README.md

 | nonce           | A unique identifier for a transaction, primarily used to distinguish cases where a single transaction contains multiple swap or similar transactions | 23                                                                 | Yes              | Yes                |
 | symbol          | token symbol                                                                                                                                         | WETH                                                               | No               | No                 |

+**Important Notes:
+1. contractAddress refers to the releveant pool address at which protocol stores the assets.
+2. tokenAddress refers to the address at which users stake the assets.

 ### TVL Points

 For TVL points calculation, you need to provide the balance portion quantity of different tokens locked by all users in the protocol pool at the corresponding block height.